VR51/host-flash/README.md

 		4) DO NOT include anything after the TLD part of the domain.

+		5) DO end the root domain with dot (.) if all gTLD or ccTLD versions of the domain are to be whitelisted

 		GOOD Examples

 			example.com
 			www.example.com
 			example-two.com
 			www.example-two.com
+			example.

 		BAD Examples